Hard Love (novel)

+Hard Love is a young adult novel by Ellen Wittlinger, first published in 1999.
+The story follows John, a 16-year-old boy navigating the complexities of adolescence, family issues, and his emerging sexuality.
+He forms an unlikely friendship with Marisol, a fellow outsider, and their relationship evolves into a romantic connection.
+As John grapples with his feelings for Marisol and his struggles with his identity, the novel explores themes of love, self-acceptance, and the challenges of coming out.
+Hard Love was praised for its honest portrayal of LGBTQ+ issues and is considered an important work in the history of queer young adult literature.

 Hard Love is a young adult novel written by author Ellen Wittlinger.
 It was published in 1999.

 Synopsis

 John, who can be mean since his parents' divorce six years ago, and Marisol, who has recently come out as a lesbian, meet through their interests in writing zines, into which they pour their life stories.
 As the story begins, John wonders what it would be like to meet one of his favorite zine writers, Marisol.
 From her personal biography, she describes herself as a "Puerto Rican Cuban Yankee Lesbian."
 John meets Marisol at a magazine rack on a Saturday when he asks her for coffee.
 Over time they start to spend more time together and she teaches him the ways of the zine writer.
 After Marisol tells John that she likes him, he is very surprised.
 No one had ever told him that they liked him, and he falls in love with her.
 Marisol doesn't know how to let him down, without losing her new best friend.
 Throughout the story, John and Marisol try to keep their friendship intact through writing zines together.

 While John is spending time with his divorced father, he starts to ask questions about Al, the man his mother is marrying.
 John gets angry and throws a tantrum.
 Seemingly childish, the outburst becomes a topic for his writing, which he asks Marisol to read, instead of discarding it as he usually would have.
 As the two friends share more about their lives, John begins to think about his own sexuality.
 He believes he might be straight, perhaps because he develops feelings for Marisol.